Chiune Sugihara: Early life and education

 Chiune Sugihara was born on 1 January 1900 (Meiji 33), in Mino, Gifu prefecture, to a middle-class father, Yoshimi Sugihara (杉原好水, Sugihara Yoshimi), and an upper-middle class mother, Yatsu Sugihara (杉原やつ, Sugihara Yatsu).
 When he was born, his father worked at a tax office in Kozuchi-town and his family lived in a borrowed temple, with the Buddhist temple Kyōsen-ji (教泉寺) where he was born nearby.
 He was the second son among five boys and one girl.
 His father and family moved into the tax office within the branch of the Nagoya Tax Administration Office one after another.
-In 1903 (Meiji 36) his family moved to Asahi Village in Niu-gun, Fukui Prefecture.
-In 1904 (Meiji 37) they moved to Yokkaichi, Mie Prefecture.
-On 25 October 1905 (Meiji 38), they moved to Nakatsu Town, Ena-gun, Gifu Prefecture.
+In 1903 his family moved to Asahi Village in Niu-gun, Fukui Prefecture.
+In 1904 they moved to Yokkaichi, Mie Prefecture.
+On 25 October 1905, they moved to Nakatsu Town, Ena-gun, Gifu Prefecture.
 In 1906 (Meiji 39) on 2 April, Chiune entered Nakatsu Town Municipal Elementary School (now Nakatsugawa City Minami Elementary School in Gifu Prefecture).
-On 31 March 1907 (Meiji 40), he transferred to Kuwana Municipal Kuwana Elementary School in Mie Prefecture (currently Kuwana Municipal Nissin Elementary School).
+On 31 March 1907, he transferred to Kuwana Municipal Kuwana Elementary School in Mie Prefecture (currently Kuwana Municipal Nissin Elementary School).
 In December of that same year, he transferred to Nagoya Municipal Furuwatari Elementary School (now Nagoya Municipal Heiwa Elementary School).
 In 1912, he graduated with top honors from Furuwatari Elementary School and entered Aichi prefectural 5th secondary school (now Zuiryo high school), a combined junior and senior high school.
 His father wanted him to become a physician, but Chiune deliberately failed the entrance exam by writing only his name on the exam papers.
 Instead, he entered Waseda University in 1918 (Taishō 7) and majored in English language.
-At that time, he entered Yuai Gakusha, the Christian fraternity that had been founded by Baptist pastor Harry Baxter Benninhof, to improve his English.
+At that time, he entered Yuai Gakusha, the Christian fraternity that had been founded by Baptist pastor Harry Baxter Benninghoff, to improve his English.

-In 1919 (Taishō 8), he passed the Foreign Ministry Scholarship exam.
-From 1920 to 1922 (Taishō 9 to 11), Sugihara served in the Imperial Army as a second lieutenant with the 79th Infantry, stationed in Korea, then part of the Empire of Japan.
+In 1919, he passed the Foreign Ministry Scholarship exam.
+From 1920 to 1922, Sugihara served in the Imperial Japanese Army as a second lieutenant with the 79th Infantry Regiment, stationed in Korea, then part of the Empire of Japan.
 He resigned his commission in November 1922 and took the Foreign Ministry's language qualifying exams the following year, passing the Russian exam with distinction.
-The Japanese Foreign Ministry recruited him and assigned him to Harbin, China, where he also studied the Russian and German languages and later became an expert on Russian affairs.
+The Japanese Foreign Ministry recruited him and assigned him to Harbin, Manchuria, China, where he also studied the Russian and German languages and later became an expert on Russian affairs.